freddyli7/password-master/README.md

 # hd-vault

-HD wallet support for Oneledger, Bitcoin and Ethereum.
+HD wallet support for OneLedger, BitCoin and Ethereum.